hellofwy/waylex/README.md

 ## **Writing the storage layer**

-This is where our repository gets implemented.
+This is where our topicRepository gets implemented.
 All the database specific code should come here.
-The repository pattern just abstracts where the data is coming from.
+The topicRepository pattern just abstracts where the data is coming from.
 Our main business logic is oblivious to the source of the data — be it from a database, a server or text files.

 For complex data you can use [ContentProviders] or ORM tools such as [DBFlow].
 If you need to retrieve data from the web then [Retrofit] will help you.
 If you need simple key-value storage then you can use [SharedPreferences].
 You should use the right tool for the job.